curious-liberal/dotfiles/README.md

 # Another note

+### Bumblebee status bar

 Make sure to ```cd``` into *$HOME/.config/i3* and run ```git clone https://github.com/tobi-wan-kenobi/bumblebee-status.git```

+You'll also need to install the required dependancies for the modules you're using: [Find docs here](https://bumblebee-status.readthedocs.io/en/main/modules.html)

+Without modifications you'll need the following pip modules: `psutil` (for cpu) and `netifaces` (for publicip)

+### VSCode

 Also might be a good idea to copy over the vscodeconfig file to VScode as well as installing the font VictorMono (which is amazing!)

+### Touchpad (tap to click)

+With the i3 config, touchpad where you're able to tap the touchpad to click may not work.
+Here's why and how to fix it:

+The following line enables feature:  `exec_always xinput set-prop "MSFT0001:00 04F3:3082 Touchpad" "libinput Tapping Enabled" 1` and work for my **specific** touchpad.
+Note yours might need to be changed.
+To find yours run `xinput`

+### Setting everything to dark mode

+`echo "gtk-application-prefer-dark-theme=1" >> $HOME/.config/gtk-3.0/settings.ini`

 # There's a few dependancies but you'll work them out ;)